turingschool/backend-curriculum-site/module2/lessons/cart_implementation.md

 end
 ```

-And now, our newest test passes, but if you run all the tests you'll see a lot of failures.
-It's from the line in our `application.html.erb` where we call `@cart.total_count`. `@cart` is nil because, although we set it in our `SongsController#index` and `CartsController#create`, we didn't set it every action.
-We *could* go through every action and add the line `@cart = Cart.new(session[:cart])` to each one, but that wouldn't be very DRY.
-Instead, let's do some refactoring.
+And now, our newest test passes, but we have more refactoring and cleanup to do so every other test can pass.

 ### Refactoring CartsController